 Contraceptive prevalence is the percentage of women who are currently using, or whose sexual partner is currently using, at least one method of contraception, regardless of the method used.
-It is usually reported as a percentage of married or in-union women aged 15-49.
+It is usually reported as a percentage of married or in union women aged 15-49.

-Women with a demand for family planning satisfied are those who are fecund and sexually active, are using a method of contraception, and report wanting more children.
-It is reported as a percentage of married or inunion women aged 15-49.
+Women with a demand for family planning satisfied are those who are fecund and sexually active, are using a method of contraception, and report wanting to space births.
+It is reported as a percentage of married or in union women aged 15-49.